 The truth was revealed starting on December 14, 2017, when the Company disclosed that cloud revenue growth had stagnated and forecasted significantly slower sales growth for its cloud business.
 On March 19, 2018, Oracle reported even slower cloud growth, heightening the market’s concern regarding Oracle’s cloud business.
 On June 14, 2018, JP Morgan issued a report indicating that it had performed a large-scale survey of Chief Information Officers and found that Oracle was highly unpopular due to its business tactics and the lack of value in its cloud products.
 Finally, on June 19, 2018, Oracle reported that it would no longer separately report financial results or guidance for its cloud business, decreasing transparency as to cloud revenue growth.
 As a result of these disclosures, the price of the Company’s stock declined significantly.

 Lead Plaintiff filed its amended complaint on March 8, 2019 and Defendants filed a motion to dismiss on April 19, 2019.
 Lead Plaintiff filed its opposition on May 31, 2019, and Defendants filed their reply on June 21, 2019.
-Defendants have proposed a date of October 17, 2019 for oral argument on the motion to dismiss.
+Oral argument on the motion to dismiss was heard on October 17, 2019.
+The Court dismissed Plaintiff’s claims on December 17, 2019 with leave to amend its complaint.
+Lead Plaintiff filed its second amended complaint was due on February 17, 2020.
+Defendants’ filed their motion to dismiss on April 23, 2020.
+Lead Plaintiff filed its opposition on June 30, 2020.
+The Court heard oral argument on the renewed motion to dismiss on September 24, 2020.

 Other Cases of Interest

 Southern District of Texas Gerald H. Silk, Avi Josefson, Jonathan D. Uslaner